bytecodealliance/component-docs/component-model/src/creating-and-consuming/composing.md

 # Composing Components

-Because the WebAssmbly component model packages code in a portable binary format, and provides machine-readable interfaces in [WIT](../wit-overview.md) with a standardised ABI (Application Binary Interface), it anables applications and components to work together, no matter what languages they were originally written in.
+Because the WebAssembly component model packages code in a portable binary format, and provides machine-readable interfaces in [WIT](../wit-overview.md) with a standardised ABI (Application Binary Interface), it enables applications and components to work together, no matter what languages they were originally written in.
 In the same way that, for example, a Rust package (crate) can be compiled together with other Rust code to create a higher-level library or an application, a Wasm component can be linked with other components.

 > Component model interoperation is more convenient and expressive than language-specific foreign function interfaces.
 A typical C FFI involves language-specific types, so it is not possible to link between arbitrary languages without at least some C-language wrapping or conversion.
 The component model, by contrast, provides a common way of expressing interfaces, and a standard binary representation of those interfaces.
 So if an import and an export have the same shape, they fit together directly.